innoq/ml-ops.org/content/phase-zero.md

 [*Narrowing the domain*](https://cdixon.org/2015/02/01/the-ai-startup-idea-maze) of the problem could be useful for the next question regarding the required data.
 For example, instead of creating a universal chat-bot, build a bot that helps with scheduling conference-calls.

 ### Data Sources
+Data is essential for training ML models.
 In this block, we clarify all available and possible data sources to be used for the ML task.
 As an example, we might consider using:

  + Internal/external databases.
+ + Data marts, OLAP cubes, data warehouses, OLTP systems.
+ + Hadoop clusters,
  + REST APIs to gather data.
- + Static files.
+ + Static files, spreadsheets.
  + Web scraping.
  + The output of other (ML) systems.
  + Open-source data sets.